Beatified on 11-20-38

 Canonized on 6-24-51

 Mary Domenica was born on May 9, 1837, in Mornese (Alessandria).
-At home she was helped to develop a solid piety, untiring work and that outstanding common sense and depth of judgement that she would show in later life as Congregational Leader.
+At home she was helped to develop a solid piety, untiring work and that outstanding common sense and depth of judgment that she would show in later life as Congregational Leader.
 At fifteen, she joined the Association of the Daughters of Mary Immaculate and began her apostolate among the young people of her village.

 A serious attack of typhoid, at the age of 23, had a profound spiritual effect on her.
 The experience of her own physical fragility, on the one hand, deepened her abandonment to God and, on the other, encouraged her to open a sewing school to educate the girls in work, prayer and love of God.